-So Sri Lanka is a place filled with scenic beaches, clean city, tea garden mountains, picturesque railway, Elephant safari, Casino, Spices, Ayurvedic oils, Ramayana.
+So Sri Lanka is a place filled with scenic beaches, clean cities, tea garden mountains, picturesque railway, Elephant safari, Casino, Spices, Ayurvedic oils, Ramayana.

-We had a chance to visit only half of Srilanka and plan to cover remaining in the next trip.
-But you can visit all the places in Srilanka with our tailor made itineraries to Srilanka by clicking on this link: http://travelotrek.com or contact us on (+91)9409083099.
+We had a chance to visit only half of Srilanka and plan to cover remaining on the next trip.
+But you can visit all the places in Srilanka with our tailor-made itineraries to Srilanka by clicking on this link: http://travelotrek.com or contact us on (+91)9409083099.

 Mandatory things to be carried.

 - Routine snacks